Tips and Tricks

 When carriers decide to switch factoring companies, many choose OTR Solutions for the following reasons.

-• TRUE Non-Recourse Factoring: We’re the only company offering TRUE Non-Recourse Factoring.
-Once you’re paid, your money is protected.
-No chargebacks, ever.
+• True Non-Recourse Factoring: We're the only company offering True Non-Recourse Factoring.
+Once you're paid, your money is protected, with no chargebacks on loads from approved brokers.

-• Outstanding Customer Service: Every OTR client is paired with a dedicated account manager who knows your business as well as you do and is available to help you problem-solve every time you call in.
+• Outstanding customer service: Every OTR client is paired with a dedicated account manager who understands your business and is available to help whenever you call.

 Deciding to switch factoring companies might feel overwhelming, but the right partner makes all the difference.
-OTR Solutions eliminates the stress with transparent processes, dedicated support, and technology that actually works for truckers.
+OTR Solutions eliminates the stress with transparent processes, dedicated support, and technology that actually works for carriers.

 Common questions about switching factoring providers and the transition process.